googleapis/gapic-showcase/RELEASING.md

 git pull origin master
 ```

-6. Create a tag for the version, push.
+6. Create a tag for the version and push.
 The automated release will take over from here.
 Please note that version tags should start with the character `v`.
 ```sh
 git tag v{VERSION}
 git push --tags